Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Space KAM

 For the abstract implementation, it is fine to keep the same time bounds used for the \NaKAM, because the garbage collector has a time cost which however stays within the polynomial (in the size of the states) cost of the transitions.
 It is mandatory that it is implemented by naively and repeatedly checking whether variables occur, and \emph{not} via pointers or counters, as they would add an unreasonable space overhead.
 This fact is implicit in using the same abstract implementation of the \NaKAM, as a less naive GC would alter the space requirements.

-\paragraph{Space Cost and Abstract Space} When we defined the space cost of a generic machine run (\refdef{space-time-runs}), we considered the max over the size of states.
+\paragraph{Space Cost and Closure Space} When we defined the space cost of a generic machine run (\refdef{space-time-runs}), we considered the max over the size of states.
 The size of states is a very concrete notion.
-Now that we have defined the \SpKAM, it is possible to define a more abstract notion of space.
+Now that we have defined the \CoKAM and the \SpKAM, it is possible to define also a second, more abstract notion of space, here dubbed \emph{closure space}.
+For ease of language, we define it on the \SpKAM, but the abstract aspect of closure space is evident from the fact that it can already be defined on the \CoKAM.